 Your Glendale store ships perishable pastry and licensed merch through a Shopify theme built for neither

 Custom Shopify development for a Glendale merchant runs $25k to $120k over 1 to 5 months.
-A template store is right up until your products break its assumptions: a Glendale Armenian bakery shipping perishables with cold-pack and delivery-date logic, a studio selling licensed merch with approval and royalty rules, or a Galleria retailer syncing one catalog across in-store POS and online.
+A template store is right up until your products break its assumptions: a Glendale Armenian bakery shipping perishables with cold-pack and delivery-date logic, a studio selling licensed merch with approval and royalty rules, or a Galleria retailer syncing one catalog across in-store POS (Point of Sale) and online.
 That is where themes and template stores stop and custom Shopify work starts.

 Shopify themes and template stores assume a simple, durable product that ships whenever and arrives whenever.
 Plenty of Glendale commerce does not fit that.
 A bakery or specialty-food maker shipping nationwide needs to block delivery dates, force cold-pack on certain SKUs, and stop a customer from picking a transit time that ruins the product.
 A studio selling merch tied to a property needs royalty tracking and approval gates the theme has no concept of.
 The default checkout simply was not built for any of it.